alacritty/alacritty/README.md

 **_Is it really the fastest terminal emulator?_**

-In the terminals I've benchmarked against, alacritty is either faster, WAY faster, or at least neutral.
+In the terminals I've benchmarked against, Alacritty is either faster, WAY faster, or at least neutral.
 There are no benchmarks in which I've found Alacritty to be slower.